trifork/apoteksapp-documentation/asp-pharmacy-api/TEST-GUIDE.md

-# Pharmacy API on ASP - Test Guide
+# ASP Pharmacy API - Test Guide

-Things to note when testing the Pharmacy API.
+Things to note when testing the ASP Pharmacy API.

 ## Environments